 Because regulation down awards increase state of charge, it is unlikely that the original proposal from energy storage enhancements would result in frequent negative prices for regulation up.
 In fact, regulation up prices could be higher than without the change because the market would now consider that regulation up awards would reduce state of charge and therefore would reduce the amount fo energy that a storage resource could sell later in the day.
-Negative regulation down prices would be most likely to materialize in the peak solar hours, when energy prices were also lowest, and negative regulation down prices would be unlikely during peak load hours of the day, because there would be no opportunity to sell the additional energy charged at sufficiently high prices.
+Negative regulation down prices would be most likely to materialize in the peak solar hours, when energy prices were also lowest, and negative regulation down prices would be no opportunity to sell the additional energy charged at sufficiently high prices.